Welcome to Siena

 Generally speaking, Italian culture often reinforces traditional gender norms and roles.
 The local society is patriarchal, and the objectification of women by men is not an uncommon occurrence.
 This is sometimes apparent and reinforced by pop culture and advertising.

 Italy is not yet fully accepting of gender diversity on the national scale, but gender diverse individuals are usually more accepted and comfortable in bigger cities like Siena.
+The use of more gender inclusive pronouns and language is becoming more common in everyday communication.

 Religion